 In other words, the row that contained the address could be considered metadata about the address reference in the bill listing.

 The implication of this is important: metadata is simply data that describes (is about) other data.
-Sometimes that metadata was made explicit in the data model, such as the in bill and address example given above.
-Other times, the metadata is more subtle and implicit, representing assumed information that may or may not be captured in the model, e.g., a tag.
+Sometimes that metadata was made explicit in the data model, such as in the bill and address example given above.
+Other times, the metadata is more subtle and implicit, representing assumed information that may or may not be captured in the model, e.g., tags.

 Different kinds of metadata include, but certainly aren’t limited to:

-- Administrative metadata: A type of ‘guide metadata’ (i.e., metadata that helps humans navigate data assets) that includes information on managing a resource; preservation metadata falls under this category, meaning information on how to save a resource.
+A type of “guide metadata” (i.e., metadata that helps humans navigate data assets) that includes information on managing a resource; preservation metadata falls under this category, meaning information on how to save a resource as does the date an asset was created or modified.

-- Technical metadata: Another category of ‘guide metadata’ that describes the structure of information in a data warehouse or business intelligence system
+Another category of guide metadata is that which describes the structure of information in a data warehouse or business intelligence system.

 A schema describes the allowable relationships that a metadata element can have with other elements in the data system, along with constraints on those relationships.
 In the case of relational databases, the schema structure is defined explicitly ahead of time, because the database needs this information to tell it how to both interpret and efficiently store certain types of data (such as numbers or dates).